Cinema of Brazil: Atlântida

 During the 1940s and 1950s, films produced by the Atlântida Cinematográfica peaked and attracted large audiences by continuing with chanchadas.
 Among the actors that became strongly associated with Atlântida who had previously worked in Cinédia films are Oscarito, a comedian somewhat reminiscent of a Harpo Marx and commonly cast as lead, and Grande Otelo, who usually had a smaller supporting role and is often Oscarito's sidekick.

-The two of the actors became widely popular throughout Brazil as an amazing comical duo.
+The two actors became widely popular throughout Brazil as an amazing comical duo.
 Otelo, would see much of the humor falling on him at the time due to his Afro-Brazilian characteristics, while Oscarito became the comical foil in the film, a more pale-toned man with like characteristics.

 The two helped to display the diversity in Brazilian cinema to reflect on the diversity of Brazil itself.
 José Lewgoy was commonly cast as a villain while Zézé Macedo often took on the role of the undesired, nagging wife.

 The films of this period have often been brushed aside as being overly commercial and americanized, though by the seventies a certain amount of revisionism sought to restore its legitimacy.
 Despite being overlooked by intellectual elites, these films attracted large audiences as none of the Cinema Novo films would achieve.

 Today, the telenovela, especially the "novela das sete" (a nickname given to soap operas produced by the Rede Globo channel aired around seven p.m.
 Mondays through Saturdays) is sometimes identified as carrying on the spirit of the chanchada.
 Many of the films produced by the company have been lost throughout the years due to fire and flooding of its storage facilities.